1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 expires

-Define the appropriate cache times for each resource type:
+Set the appropriate cache durations for each type of resource:

 ExpiresActive On ExpiresByType text/html "access plus 1 week" ExpiresByType image/jpeg "access plus 1 month" ExpiresByType text/css "access plus 1 month" ExpiresByType application/javascript "access plus 1 month"

-- JPEG images, CSS files and JavaScript will be kept for a month.
+- JPEG images, CSS files and JavaScript files will be kept for a month.

-Adapt these times according to the frequency of updating your resources.
+Adjust these durations according to the frequency of updates to your resources.

 Close the configuration section: